raul-aura/Unity-MinimizeMaximizeTab/README.md

 ## HOW TO INSTALL

-- Clone and download this repository.
+- Install and import the MinimizeMaximizeTab.unitypackage.
 - Move the chosen "MinimizeTab.cs" script inside your Unity project.
 - Adjust to your liking and you're done!